 What Goes Into a Blogger Privacy Policy?

-Technically, the specific clauses you must include in your Blogger privacy policy depend on which laws apply to you.
+The specific clauses you must include in your Blogger privacy policy depend on which laws apply to you, but below is a list of the most common clauses relevant to Blogger websites.

 What Personal Data You Collect